mouseless/learn-nuxt/migrations.md

 If you have come this far, create a markdown file called `index.md` under the `/content` folder.
 Display your page by saying `npm run dev`.

-#### Close `headings.anchorLinks` option
+#### Disable `headings.anchorLinks` option

-By default headers come in link format and the render will be as follows.
+By default, headers come in link format and the render will be as follows.

 ```html
 <h2 id="head"...>